knnyshn/BUILT-DIFFERENT/README.md

 - **Goals**: Do the JS portion by Friday.
 Finish HTML and CSS by the weekend.

-- **Priority Matrix**: Pseudocode, JavaScript, HTML, CSS, testing.
+- **Priority Matrix**: Log JavaScript, HTML, CSS, test and make sure everythig works.
+If it ain't broke, don't fix it.
 In that order / priority list.

 - **Timeframes**: I anticipate the JavaScript taking the longest amount of time so I will try to allocate most of my time to that.
 I do not expect the HTML/CSS portion to take me that much time.
 Hoping to finish the JavaScript by Thursday/beginning of Friday.
 Then polish the HTML / CSS Friday + weekend in case I have questions.